Deep Bayesian inference for seismic imaging with tasks: Probabilistic horizon tracking---``noisy'' high-resolution Compass model example Probabilistic horizon tracking---noisy high-resolution Compass model example

 \subsection{Imaging with uncertainty quantification}

 To arrive at the MLE and MAP estimates for the image, we follow the procedure outlined before.
-The MLE estimate is obtained by minimizing Equation~\ref{deep-prior-likelihood} with stochastic optimization limiting the number of iterations to six passes over the $101$ shots.
-Equation~\ref{deep-prior} is minimized with respect to $\B{w}$ with the RMSprop optimization algorithm \citep{rmsprop} for stepsize of $10^{-3}$ and $5\mathrm{k}$ iterations (about $50$ passes over all shots).
+The MLE estimate is obtained by minimizing equation~\ref{deep-prior-likelihood} with stochastic optimization limiting the number of iterations to six passes over the $101$ shots.
+Equation~\ref{deep-prior} is minimized with respect to $\B{w}$ with the RMSprop optimization algorithm \citep{rmsprop} for stepsize of $10^{-3}$ and five thousand iterations (about $50$ passes over all shots).
 We stopped the iterations after no further visual improvement to the image was observed.
 The value for the tradeoff off parameter, $\lambda^{-2}=3 \times 10^{-5}$, was set after extensive parameter testing guided by a value that leads to the least amount of visual imaging artifacts.

 Compared to the previous example, the MLE image estimate is of poor quality (SNR $2.80\,$dB) and contains many imaging artifacts stemming from the noise and linearization errors.
-The MAP estimate, on the other hand, is improved (SNR $3.91,$dB) thanks to regularization by the deep prior but it does contain unrealistic artifacts and misses details especially in the deeper parts of the image (juxtapose Figures~\ref{BG_mle-colored} and~\ref{BG_map-colored}).
-By running Algorithm~\ref{alg} for $10\mathrm{k}$ iterations, we compute $5\mathrm{k}$ samples from the posterior distribution on the image following the stepsize strategy of Equation~\ref{stepsize} with $\gamma = \frac{1}{3}$ and $a,\ b$ chosen such the stepsize decreases from $5 \times 10^{-3}$ to $10^{-3}$.
+The MAP estimate, on the other hand, is improved (SNR $3.91\,\mathrm{dB}$) thanks to regularization by the deep prior but it does contain unrealistic artifacts and misses details especially in the deeper parts of the image (juxtapose Figures~\ref{BG_mle-colored} and~\ref{BG_map-colored}).
+By running Algorithm~\ref{alg} for ten thousand iterations, we compute five thousand samples from the posterior distribution on the image following the stepsize strategy of equation~\ref{stepsize} with $\gamma = \frac{1}{3}$ and $a,\ b$ chosen such the stepsize decreases from $5 \times 10^{-3}$ to $10^{-3}$.
+This took approximately $18$ hours on a quad-core machine.
 The resulting estimate for the conditional mean, included in Figure~\ref{BG_cm-colored}, represents a considerable visual improvement with a SNR of $4.12\,$dB.
 Compared to the MLE and MAP estimates, the conditional mean estimate exhibits more continuous reflectors and significantly fewer artifacts.
 This example confirms that images yielded by the conditional mean of inverse problems regularized by the deep prior are relatively robust to noise.

 The available samples from the posterior also allows us to calculate an estimate for the pointwise standard deviation of the image.
 This quantity is plotted in Figure~\ref{BG_std-colored}.
 To avoid overprint by the strong reflectors, we also included a plot of the normalized standard deviation obtained by stabilized division by the conditional mean.
 Both plots for the pointwise standard deviations show a distinct correlation between difficult to image areas of complex geology, such as channels, and areas affected by relatively poor illumination near the edges and for the deep parts of the image.
 In the next section, we will show how the samples from the posterior inform the task of horizon tracking.